How are the card requirements set by industry?

 Richard served his apprenticeship in the electrical contracting industry, leading to becoming a JIB Approved Electrician and union representative, working on industrial, commercial and domestic contracts and projects across the public and private sectors.
 Richard sits on the JIB National Board, and is a Trustee of the industry apprenticeship training provider JTL, NET (National Electrotechnical Training) and TESP (The Electrotechnical Skills Partnership), as well as representing the union and advocating for its members in regard to apprenticeships, skills and competency across UK construction and the built environment

-Andrew Eldred - Director of Workforce and Public Affairs, ECA Andrew-Eldred_ECA-300x200.jpg
+Andrew Eldred - Chief Operating Officer, ECA Andrew-Eldred_ECA-300x200.jpg

 Before joining ECA in 2017, Andrew was Head of Employment Relations on Crossrail, responsible for overseeing contractor management of site industrial relations and fulfilment of the project’s ambitious supply chain skills and employment targets.
 Andrew’s principal areas of interest include apprenticeships, competence frameworks, CPD and upskilling, especially in low carbon and other ‘new technology’ areas.
 In addition to his roles with ECA, as a member of the JIB National Board and Management Committee, and ECS, he is a trustee-director of the national apprenticeship training charity JTL, a non-executive director of the Electrotechnical Skills Partnership (TESP), and a member of the Construction Leadership Council’s People and Skills Network.